-[Note from Nell: this review of Polly Dunbar’s performance is a guest post, which was kindly written by the Daddy D. Thank you, D!]
+[Note from Nell: this review of Polly Dunbar’s performance at Imagine Children’s Festival is a guest post, which was kindly written by the Daddy D. Thank you, D!]

 Tilly and Friends, unlike Borgen, Homeland, Scooby Doo or Melody, is not one of the TV shows that have had a significant impact on our home lives recently.
 All I could really recall about the TV series was some sweet sketch animation and a surprisingly eerie theme tune, and we have not read the books with either of the Pigeon Pair to date.